Sheikh Hasina: First premiership (1996–2001)

-The Hasina government liberalised the telecommunications industry, initially granting four licenses to private companies to provide cellular mobile telephone services.
+The Hasina government liberalised the telecommunications industry, initially granting four licences to private companies to provide cellular mobile telephone services.
 This resulted in the previous state monopoly being disbanded meaning prices began to reduce and access became more widespread.
 The government established the Bangladesh Telecommunication Regulatory Commission to regulate the newly liberalised telecommunications industry.

 The government established the National Policy for Women's Advancement which sought to ensure equality between men and women.
 The policy aimed to guarantee security and employment, create an educated and skilled workforce, eliminate discrimination and repression against women, establish human rights and end poverty and ensure participation in socio-economic development.
 The government introduced three reserved seats for women in all Union Parishad election in December 1997.
 Hasina's cabinet approved the National Plan of Action for Children in 1999 to ensure rights and improved upbringing.

 Hasina attended the World Micro Credit summit in Washington DC; the World Food Summit in Rome; the Inter-Parliamentary Union Conference in India; the OIC summit in Pakistan; the 9th SAARC summit in the Maldives; the first D-8 summit in Turkey; the 5th World Conference for the Aged in Germany; the Commonwealth summit in the UK and the OIC summit in Iran.
 Hasina also visited the United States, Saudi Arabia, Japan, the Philippines and Indonesia.

 Bangladesh joined two multilateral bodies, the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) and D-8 Organization for Economic Cooperation (D-8).
 She became the first Bangladeshi prime minister since independence to complete an entire five-year term.

 In the 2001 general election, despite winning 40% of the popular vote (slightly less than BNP's 41%), the AL won just 62 seats in parliament as a result of the first past-the-post electoral system, while the 'Four Party Alliance' led by BNP won 234 seats, giving them a two-thirds majority in parliament.
 Hasina herself ran in three constituencies, and was defeated in a constituency in Rangpur, which included her husband's hometown, but won in two other seats.
 Hasina and the AL rejected the results, claiming that the election was rigged with the assistance of the president and the caretaker government.
 The international community was largely satisfied with the elections, and the 'Four Party Alliance' went on to form a government.

 Leader of the Opposition (2001–2008)

+Hasina as the leader of opposition at a party demonstration in 2002.

 The Awami League MPs were irregular in attending parliament during the following period.
 In late 2003, the Awami League started its first major anti-government movement, culminating in the declaration by party general secretary Abdul Jolil that the government would fall before 30 April 2004.